-Airports, by nature, are busy environments that have overlapping functions/ elements wing for passengers' attention.
-This, added to distracted passengers focused on personal devices, raises safety concerns when negotiating stairs and/or escalators.
+Airports, by nature, are busy environments that have overlapping functions/ elements vying for passengers' attention.
+This, added to distracted passengers focused on personal devices, raises safety concerns when negotiating stairs and/ or escalators.
 Generously scaled spaces are required at these transition points.
 Consider a tactile detection surface at flooring zones at the top and bottom of stairs and escalators.
 Materials surrounding stairs and attachment points for handrails must meet accessibility standards.
 Passengers carrying luggage on escalators pose a special safety concern.
 Elevators should always be located adjacent to escalators, or within sight lines of escalators.
 Lighting design should respond with a higher level of illuminance at these vertical transition points.
+Architecture appears for the first time when sunlight hits a wall.
+The sunlight didn't know what it was before it hit a wall.